Within the Home Care Program, there are additional levels of support and services for those eligible, including:

 BayPath serves the following communities:

-In MetroWest, BayPath Elder Services administers the state home care program to the 14 communities in its service area.
+In MetroWest, BayPath Elder Services, Inc. is the ASAP that administers the state home care program to the 14 communities in its service area.

 The consumer must also need assistance with at least six activities of daily living, including:

 One of the areas requiring assistance must be a critical unmet need.
 Critical unmet needs are defined as personal care, medication management, meal preparation (or the need for home-delivered meals), grocery shopping, transportation for medical treatment or respite.